 Episode 4 — The Red Dragon And The Gold

-“The Red Dragon And The Gold” recap begins at Rook’s Rest, where the season turns from political pressure into full dragon tragedy.
-Rhaenys, Meleys, Aegon, Sunfyre, Aemond, Vhagar, and Criston Cole all collide in the episode that changes the war and exposes how dangerous Aemond becomes when resentment, strategy, and dragonfire meet.
+“The Red Dragon And The Gold” is where Season 2 turns from political pressure into full dragon tragedy.
+Rook’s Rest brings Rhaenys, Meleys, Aegon, Sunfyre, Aemond, Vhagar, and Criston Cole into the collision that changes the war and exposes how dangerous Aemond becomes when resentment, strategy, and dragonfire meet.

 Episode 5 — Regent